Analytic approximations to the strengths of near-threshold optical Feshbach resonances: The optical length in context of associative STIRAP

-As promised, we will show how the utility of $l_{\rm opt}$ can be extended to coherent molecule production via associative STIRAP~\cite{Bergmann1998, Ni2008, Vitanov2017} in a doubly occupied Mott insulator~\cite{Stellmer2012, Ciamei2017}.
+The utility of $l_{\rm opt}$ can be extended to coherent molecule production via associative STIRAP~\cite{Bergmann1998, Ni2008, Vitanov2017} in a doubly occupied Mott insulator~\cite{Stellmer2012, Ciamei2017}.
 Here we will give an expression for the ``free-bound'' Rabi frequency $\Omega_{\rm FB}$, induced when a laser couples an initially unbound atomic pair in a 3D optical lattice site to an excited molecular state, in terms of $l_{\rm opt}$.
+This is useful as $\Omega_{\rm FB}$ depends on both the molecular physics as well as the trap parameters, while $l_{\rm opt}$ is an intrinsically molecular quantity.
 For an atomic pair with similar masses and trapping frequencies $\omega_{\rm trap}$ the centre-of-mass and relative motion separate~\cite{Busch1998, Chen2007}.
 The latter is governed by a radial Schr\"odinger equation for the previous potential $V_g(R)$, but with an added harmonic potential $V_{\rm ho}(R)= \frac{1}{2}\mu \omega_{\rm trap}^2 R^2$.
 The weak trapping potential quantizes the scattering continuum into discrete trap states separated by $\sim 2 \hbar \omega_{\rm trap}$ and whose positions are the solutions of~\cite{Busch1998, Block2002, Shresta2005a, Chen2007}:

 where $e=E_{\rm trap}/\hbar\omega_{\rm trap}$ and $\beta_{\rm ho} = \sqrt{\hbar/\mu\omega_{\rm trap}}$ is a characteristic length associated with the harmonic trap potential, typically on the order of $10^3-10^4\,a_0$.